St. Josephine Bakhita, FDCC

 Died: February 8, 1947, in Schio, Italy

 Josephine entered the Institute of St. Magdalene of Canossa in 1893 and made her profession three years later.
-In 1902, she was transferred to the city of Schio (northeast of Verona), where she assisted her religious community through cooking, sewing, embroidery and welcoming visitors at the door.
-She soon became well-loved by the children attending the sisters' school and the local citizens.
+In 1902, she was transferred to Schio, Italy, to assist the religious community there.
+She soon became well-loved by the children attending the sisters’ school and the people of Schio.

 Josephine was beatified in 1959 and canonized eight years later.
 Bakhita is the patron saint of Sudan, South Sudan and human-trafficking survivors.